simplecarry/simplecarry/README.md

 * Collection method should be 2 options (pickup and courier), tooltips for Price willing to pay: "This price is included retail price and tips for Helpers", tooltips for service fee: "2$ + 5% of item's price".
 * User can go back to previous action before clicking submit button.
 * User submit post and it should be appeared in search page.
-* User can rate the helpers
+*

 ### User story 3
 As a user i can post my travel plan in Helpers tab, sothat i can help people buy stuffs and get more income
 * User can post new travel plan by goto Helpers tab and fill forms with details: Country you can buy stuff, and Return date to VietNam
 * After submiting user can be redirected to search page with filter as same country when they post there trip
+*
 ### User story 4
-As a Buyer i want to see status of my item, sothat i can keep track of them
+As a user i can see status of my item, sothat i can keep track of them
 * https://docs.google.com/spreadsheets/d/1RXqzNGyF0MiYs995yNG0tkUpFRB_tgcPHtnNA9GzmwI/edit?usp=sharing

+### User story 5
+As a user i can see messages whenever the item change status, sothat i can be notified and have actions
+* User get notification in Messages tab whenever the item change status, click on message user is redirected to the item detail page
+* If status is change to Pending: Buyers have options "Process deposit" and "Reject", Helpers have one option is "Cancel" ** If select "Process deposit" user have to fill in a payment form: payment method is credit card (card number, name, expired date, CVC).
+* If status is change to Confirmed: Helper have options "Comfirmed" or "Cancel"

 ## Notes